 - 1 teaspoon cinnamon

 - ½ teaspoon ground ginger

 - 1 egg

 - ½ cup canola oil or melted butter

 - ¾ cup 100% Canned Pumpkin

 - 2 tablespoons Confectioner's Sugar optional

-In a non-stick skillet, melt the butter and 1/4 cup maple syrup over medium heat.
+- In a non-stick skillet, melt the butter and maple syrup (or brown sugar) over medium heat.
 Once the mixture is melted, add the sliced apples and stir to coat.
 Cover and let cook for 5 minutes.

-Mix together the flour, baking soda, and spices in a large bowl.
-In seperate bowl, whisk together the oil, remaining 1/2 cup maple syrup, egg, vanilla, and pumpkin.
+- Mix together the flour, baking soda, and spices in a large bowl.
+In seperate bowl, whisk together the oil, sugar, egg, vanilla, and pumpkin.
 Add to dry ingredients and stir until just combined.

-Remove pan to a cooling rack and let cool for 10 minutes.
-With a butter knife, loosen cake from side of pan.
-Remove side of springform pan.
-Invert cake onto a serving platter.
-Remove base and foil from cake.
-Allow to cool completely and then dust with powdered sugar.
+- Remove pan to a cooling rack and let cool for 10 minutes.
+With a butter knife, loosen cake from side of the pan.
+Invert cake onto a serving platter, remove parchment paper.
+Cool completely and then dust with powdered sugar.